There’s no shortage of nutrition myths out there.

 Veggies and fruits went above the grains, followed by meats and dairy.
 At the very top were the fats, which were needed only sparingly.

 Final Thoughts: High carb diets don’t work.
-They don’t help you lose weight and can be dangerous for people with conditions like diabetes.
+They don’t help you lose weight.

 Conclusion about Nutrition Myths